 But those filters couldn’t take away from the bigger problem: Once the oil is filtered and removed, you’re still going to have to clean the machine.
 That’s where things can get messy.
 Most of these fryers have a lot of parts, all of which get covered in oil and/or debris during cooking.
 The lids, bins, and baskets can be dropped in the dishwasher, but for best results, they first need to be wiped down thoroughly to remove as much oil as possible; often, they also require some scrubbing or detailing to get out any stuck-on bits of food.
 The control consoles and heating elements can’t be put in the dishwasher at all, but must be carefully cleaned by hand.
 By contrast, the cleanup after frying in a Dutch oven is pretty simple: Just wash the pot, probe thermometer, and whatever tool you used to fish out your food.

-- Seven electric deep-fryers priced from about $37 to about $130
+- Six electric deep-fryers priced from about $37 to about $130

 - Fried frozen mozzarella sticks